 In the end, none of these phones truly excel at zoom photography, but the Galaxy S22 Ultra generally does the best at higher zoom levels.
+(We happen to think that zoom capability is one of the best features Samsung included in the Galaxy S22 lineup.)
 However, in the examples chosen here — the trees at 3x, the child statue at 10x, the Chrysler Building at 3x and the flag at 10x — the Pixel 7 Pro comes out on top.

 Throughout this process, I found that Google's Super Res Zoom did a lot better in situations where the scene is simpler.
 In variable scenarios where there are lots of colors, depth ranges, and things to focus on, such as the trees, the technology struggles to compensate for the problems with digital zoom.

 But where things are simpler, such as with the flag, Super Res Zoom does a great job with dynamic range, sharpness, and depth.
 Google taking a page out of Samsung's book, the AI-based stabilization at high zoom, helps a ton, a feature that Apple sorely needs to adopt.